 Not only does the Sazerac cocktail sip like a dream but, with ingredients that include absinthe and Peychaud’s bitters, it also tastes like New Orleans in a glass.

-What Is a Sazerac Cocktail?
+What Is A Sazerac Cocktail?

 The Sazerac really isn’t all that different from another classic cocktail, the Old Fashioned.
 Both Pre-Prohibition cocktails are boozy sippers made with a dark liquor, bitters and a sugar cube.